 Added by TripButler on January 30, 2012 at 9:02am —

 In the center of Argentina---about 700 km northwest of Buenos Aires---with a student population of more than 300,000, Cordoba is a bustling, gay-friendly city.
-With nearly 1.5 million people, and 3.2 million in the region, Cordoba still… Continue
+With nearly 1.5 million people, and 3.2 million in the region, Cordoba still has a small town feel to it with a variety of neighbourhoods and… Continue

 Added by Roy Heale on January 30, 2012 at 8:13am —